-Marijuana found at White House before cocaine discovery: reports
+Marijuana found at White House before cocaine discovery: Reports

 While the discovery of cocaine in the White House earlier this month came as a shock to many, it turns out it’s not the first time drugs have been found there.

-In July and September 2022, Secrete Service agents found marijuana in the White House, according to Fox News.
+In July and September 2022, Secret Service agents found marijuana in the White House, according to Fox News.

 While marijuana is legal in Washington, D.C., it’s illegal at the federal level and not allowed on federal property like the White House.